aav-antonov/HashCode-2021/README.md

 where 4 stands fot the number of gpu to be used (!attention: [0,1,2,3] gpus would be used)

+Attention: if your GPU is old then you need to edit config_solver file:

+size_of_threads_GPU  20000 (reduce this to 1000-4000 if you running out of cuda memory, it specifies the number of tested mutations per GPU in 1 round) fixedstreets_current_MAXSIZE 10000 (also reduce this to 5000)

 ## Problem overview
 Given the description of a city plan and planned paths for all cars in that city,